-Trinamool’s fresh logo: New Colour, name, slogan give clear political message
+Trinamool’s fresh logo: Change in colour, name, slogan gives clear political message

 Kolkata, March 23: The ruling Trinamool Congress (TMC) of West Bengal changed its logo earlier in March and it was done deliberately to score some political points.
 The original symbol of the party featured a couple of grass flowers against the backdrop of the Tricolour.
 The petals of the flowers were in the three colours found in the Tricolour - saffron, green and white.